 - Cups to hold your breasts

 - Clamps (at front or back) to do and undo your bra

 How to know my right size?

-Which bra types are my type?
+Which bra type is my type?

-How to wash a bra?
+How to wash?

 Never rough handle your bra.
 They are made up of delicate fabric and elastics.
-Always hand wash them or use a laundry bag if you need to wash them in machine.
-Putting your bras in dryer will shorten their life so always hang them for drying.
+Always hand wash them or use a laundry bag if you need to wash them in a machine.
+Putting your bras in the dryer will shorten their life so always hang them for drying.

 When to discard?

-Ideally you should wear a bra not more than a year.
-As bra function to provide support and shape to your breasts, with in a year they get enough wear and tear to lose the perfect balance of grip and elasticity.
+Ideally, you should wear a bra not more than a year.
+As bra function to provide support and shape to your breasts, within a year they get enough wear and tear to lose the perfect balance of grip and elasticity.
 If they are not doing the job they were meant for there is no point in still using them?
 Time to replace them for good.